Comparing Honest (HNST) and Its Competitors

 About Honest (Get Rating)

-The Honest Company, Inc. manufactures and sells baby, personal, and beauty care products.
-It offers products in the areas of diapers, bath, body, beauty, cleaning, gifts, kids, and clothing.
-The company serves customers through digital and retail sales channels, such as its website and third-party ecommerce sites, as well as brick and mortar retailers.
-The Honest Company, Inc. was incorporated in 2012 and is headquartered in Los Angeles, California.
+The Honest Company, Inc. manufactures and sells diapers and wipes, skin and personal care, and household and wellness products.
+The company also offers baby clothing and nursery bedding products.
+It sells its products through digital and retail sales channels, such as its website and third-party ecommerce sites, as well as brick and mortar retailers.
+The company was incorporated in 2012 and is headquartered in Los Angeles, California.

 Want More Great Investing Ideas?